harshaanth/DM-Summer-Products-Sales-Regression-and-Classification-Analysis/README.md

-# Linear Regression - Predicting Product Sales

-This repository contains the project files for the linear regression analysis of product sales based on various factors.
-The main objective of this project was to build a model to predict product sales using data from summer products with rating and performance metrics.

-## Project Files

-- **HW_3_Project_Report.pdf**: The detailed project report explaining the steps, methodologies, and findings of the linear regression analysis.
-- **summer-products-with-rating-and-performance_Harshaanth.xlsx**: The dataset used for analysis, containing product ratings and performance metrics.
-- **README.md**: Project overview and description (this file).
+# Summer Products - Regression and Classification Analysis Project

+---

 ## Project Overview

-The goal of this project was to analyze and predict product sales using linear regression models.
-The analysis was performed using the `summer-products-with-rating-and-performance` dataset.
-The key steps involved in this analysis include:

-1. **Data Visualization**:
-   - Histograms of all numerical variables were plotted to check their distribution.
-   - Log transformation was applied to the `units_sold` variable due to its skewed distribution.

-2. **Scatter and Box Plots**:
-   - Scatter plots were created to visualize the relationship between `log_units_sold` and other numerical variables.
-   - Box plots were generated to compare `log_units_sold` against categorical variables.

-3. **Linear Regression Models**:
-   - A linear regression model was initially run using all predictors.
-The significant variables were identified, and the model's performance on both training and validation data was assessed.
-   - A stepwise variable selection was performed to simplify the model by removing insignificant predictors, leading to a more efficient model.

-4. **Model Comparison**:
-   - The models were compared using performance metrics such as RMSE.
-The simplified model (Model B) was chosen for its better predictive accuracy and lack of multicollinearity issues.

-5. **Prediction**:
-   - The final model was used to predict the number of units sold for a hypothetical product scenario.

-## Key Findings

-- **Significant Predictors**: The presence of a merchant profile picture, product rating, and merchant rating were found to be significant predictors of product sales.
-- **Model Performance**: The simplified model showed comparable performance to the full model but was preferred due to its simplicity and lack of multicollinearity.
+This repository contains two key projects that perform **regression and classification analyses** on the same dataset of summer products, which includes ratings and performance metrics.
+The two projects involve different types of analysis:

+- **Part A: Linear Regression**
+- **Part B: Logistic Regression (Classification)**

+Both projects aim to identify significant factors influencing product performance, with Part A focusing on predicting continuous outcomes, and Part B focusing on classifying products into categories (popular vs. not popular).

+---

+## Part A: Linear Regression

+### Description

+The **Linear Regression** model was developed to predict a continuous target variable based on multiple predictors.
+In this case, we used the dataset of summer products to explore the relationships between product ratings, merchant features, and overall performance.

+### Files

+- **HW_3_Linear_Regression_Project_Report.pdf**: A comprehensive report detailing the methodology, analysis, and results of the linear regression model.
+This includes data preparation, model fitting, and evaluation metrics such as R-squared, adjusted R-squared, and residual analysis.

+- **Linear_Regression_summer-products-with-rating-and-performance_Harshaanth.xlsx**: The Excel file containing the dataset used for linear regression, including the processed data and regression outputs.

+---

+## Part B: Logistic Regression (Classification)

+### Description

+The **Logistic Regression** model was used to perform **classification** to predict the probability that a product falls into one of two categories: popular (1) or not popular (0).
+The model uses predictor variables such as the presence of a merchant's profile picture, product ratings, and merchant ratings to estimate the likelihood of a product being classified as popular.

+### Methodology

+1. **Data Preparation**: The dataset was split into training and validation sets to evaluate model performance.
+2. **Model Fitting**: Stepwise selection was utilized to identify the most significant predictors for classifying product popularity.
+3. **Model Interpretation**: Coefficients were interpreted to understand how each predictor influences the probability of a product being popular.
+4. **Model Evaluation**: The model's classification accuracy was assessed using metrics such as the ROC curve, AUC, precision, and recall.

+### Files

+- **HW_6_Logistic_Regression_Project_Report.pdf**: A detailed report on the logistic regression classification analysis.
+This includes the logistic regression model, interpretation of coefficients, ROC curve analysis, and precision-recall evaluation.

+- **Logistic_Regression_summer-products-with-rating-and-performance_Harshaanth.xlsx**: The Excel file containing the dataset used for logistic regression, along with classification outputs, including predicted probabilities and confusion matrices.

+---

-## Conclusion
+## Summary

-The linear regression model developed in this project effectively predicts product sales based on selected significant variables.
-The model is robust and performs well on new data, making it a valuable tool for predicting sales in similar contexts.
+This repository provides a comprehensive analysis using both linear regression and logistic regression (classification) to explore factors affecting product performance.
+The included files offer detailed insights into the methodologies, results, and interpretations, serving as a valuable resource for understanding regression and classification techniques in data analysis.